 The Junior Choir is be made up of boys and girls between the ages of 8 and 16, and they sing in church services with the adult choir twice a month during term time.
 Choir rehearsals are be weekly during term time (Thursdays), with Choristers not expected, nor restricted from singing during major festivals and holy weeks.

 The main point of contact for the Choristers is the Director of Music, Alexander Knight, who runs rehearsals and directs the music for services.
 Rehearsals and services teach the Choristers a variety of music and styles, as well as vocal technique and music theory that prove invaluable to their musical education.
 Choristers also benefit from the strong sense of community at St Mary Magdalene, as well as gaining a natural self-confidence that comes from performing.
+St Mary Magdalene uses the RSCM Voice for Life scheme, and encourages all members of the choir to participate in order to further their choral skills and musicianship.

 The commitment during term time is as follows:

-- Weekly rehearsals: Thursdays – 6:45pm-745pm
+- Weekly rehearsals: Thursdays – 6:45pm-7:45pm

 - First Sunday of the month: Morning Eucharist – 8:45am rehearsal, 9:30am-10:30am service